dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 so a well behaved face would be given a start port range and then would increment up predictably as new instances of the face were started ?

 go thru the features, and one by one enable them, and then rejig them as required.

+face creation should show the ports and url and stuff of the views, so the UI can easily trigger them. it should also be expressly available via mcp, and the model should be able to drive the browser to navigate.

+what do we want to see on the landing page ? start with a single codex cli that is interactive, and that everyone sees the same page.

+live faces need to show what ports and views they have. this makes it easy for the user to open them.

+landing face can be done in code, then pulled out into config later.